Jan Beatty, poetaboutpublicationspoemsnewsnewscontacthome

-Jan Beatty's eighth book, Dragstripping, is forthcoming from the University of Pittsburgh Press in fall, 2024.
-She is the winner of the Red Hen Nonfiction Award for her memoir, American Bastard, October, 2021.
+Jan Beatty's eighth book, Dragstripping, was published by the University of Pittsburgh Press in fall, 2024.
+She was featured in POETRY magazine in December, 2024.
+Beatty is the winner of the Red Hen Nonfiction Award for her memoir, American Bastard, October, 2021.
 A chapbook, Skydog, was published by Lefty Blondie Press in 2022.
-Beatty's sixth book, The Body Wars, was published in fall, 2020 by the University of Pittsburgh Press.
+Her sixth book, The Body Wars, was published in fall, 2020 by the University of Pittsburgh Press.
 In the New York Times, Naomi Shihab Nye said: Jan Beatty's new poems in "The Body Wars" shimmer with luminous connection, travel a big life and grand map of encounters.
 Beatty is at work on her ninth full-length book, a collection of essays about gender and censorship.
 Other books include Jackknife: New and Collected Poems (2018 Paterson Prize) named by Sandra Cisneros on LitHub as her favorite book of 2019.
 Sponsored by The Poetry Center at Passaic County Community College, it's a national prize for the strongest collection of poems published in 2018.
 Of Jackknife, poet and Poetry Center Director Maria Mazziotti Gillan said: "Jackknife is a book that secures Jan's place in American literature as one of the fiercest and bravest poets writing today."
 Beatty's fourth book, The Switching/Yard, was named by Library Journal as one of ...30 New Books That Will Help You Rediscover Poetry.
 The Huffington Post called her one of ten "advanced women poets for required reading."
 Beatty's work has been published in the Atlantic, the New York Times Sunday Magazine, Poetry, BuzzFeed, North American Review, and Best American Poetry.

 Her poem, "Shooter" was featured in a paper delivered in Paris by scholar Mary Kate Azcuy: "Jan Beatty's 'Shooter,' A Controversy For Feminist & Gender Politics."
 Books include Red Sugar, finalist for the 2009 Paterson Poetry Prize; Boneshaker, finalist, Milton Kessler Award; and Mad River, winner of the Agnes Lynch Starrett Prize, all published by University of Pittsburgh Press.
 Of Beatty's work, Pitt Poetry Series Editor Ed Ochester said, "Nobody has a better sense of the colloquial American idiom.
 Nobody among her contemporaries writes better poems about urban working-class life."
 A limited edition chapbook, Ravage, was published by Lefty Blondie Press in 2012.
 Another chapbook, Ravenous, won the 1995 State Street Prize.
 Awards include the Pablo Neruda Prize for Poetry, Discovery/The Nation Prize finalist, $10,000 Artist Grant from The Pittsburgh Foundation, a $15,000 Creative Achievement Award in Literature, Heinz Foundation, and two fellowships from the Pennsylvania Council on the Arts.